-Eating food that’s high in fibre can also help if you’re trying to lose weight.
+Eating foods that are high in dietary fibre may also help if you’re trying to lose weight.
 That’s because high-fibre foods take longer to chew, are generally digested more slowly and make you feel fuller for longer.
 Many high fibre foods are also less energy-dense than other foods, meaning that they contain fewer kilojoules for the same amount of food and this may help a person reduce their overall kilojoule intake.
 Dietary fibre contributes 8 kJ/gram compared with 17 kJ/gram for other types of carbohydrate.

 Insoluble fibre – called so because it doesn't dissolve in water – is the best type of fibre for relieving constipation because it increases stool volume, as well as the movement of material through your digestive system.
 Insoluble fibre is sometimes referred to as roughage or bulk.
 Good sources of insoluble fibre include whole-wheat flour, wheat bran, certain vegetables, and nuts.

 Soluble fibre combines with water to form a gel-like material, and can help slow down the absorption of sugar.
 Soluble fibre is the best type of fibre for improving cholesterol and blood sugar levels.
 It is found in foods such as oats, lentils, citrus fruit, barley and beans.

 According to the Nutrient Reference Values for Australia and New Zealand (developed by the National Health and Medical Research Council (NHMRC) and the Department of Health), people need to eat the following amounts of fibre daily: